-It should come as no surprise that SAP users are, by and large, steadily increasing their cloud spend.
+It should come as no surprise that SAP customers are, by and large, steadily increasing their cloud spend.
 In fact, 75% of organizations plan to increase their cloud investments an average 16% by July 2020.

 What may surprise companies is the way enterprises are distributing that spend.
 In their latest report, “Constructing Your Road to the Cloud: Where SAP Customers are Accelerating Their Transformations,” Syntax and ASUG explored the nuances of SAP customers’ cloud technology expectations and usage.
 The findings show the ways experience and new technology are guiding SAP users in adjusting their short- and long-term cloud strategies.